 So, you’ve just been invited to your first project management interview?
 Exciting!
 But yes, nerve-wracking as well.
 How do you smash it and get the job?

 Here's a few examples of questions you might be asked in your interview.
 Find a full list of common project manager interview questions and answers here.

 Make sure you look into the company you’re applying to, and think about the reasons you would like to work there.
 Talk about the role they’re offering, the requirements they are looking for, and how you’d fit.

 What experience do you have that’s relevant to the role?
-Don’t worry if it’s your first digital project manager job and you don’t have direct experience.
-Try and see where you have transferable skills relevant to DPM.
+Don’t worry if it’s your first project manager position and you don’t have direct experience.
+Try and see where you have transferable skills relevant to digital project management.

 A lot of interviewers will want to know whether you’re enthusiastic about digital and the industry in general.
-Read articles, look for the latest happenings and hot topics through sources like Medium and Twitter, and make sure you can show how you’re passionate about a career in digital project management.
+Read articles, look for the latest happenings and hot topics through sources like Medium and Twitter, and make sure you know how to show you’re passionate about a career in digital project management.

 You’ll likely be asked if you have any questions.
 Again, preparation is key here.
 Gathering a few questions beforehand, such as:

 - Can you tell me more about the day to day responsibilities in the role?

 - What are typical projects for the company?

 - What do you see as success in the role?